-Education Studies • Early Childhood Education • Physical Education
+Educational Studies • Early Childhood Education • Physical Education

-The Department of Education offers Maine Department of

-Education approved programs leading to a B.S. degree in Elementary Education (K-8), Secondary Education (7-12), or Physical Education (K-12).
-Each program reflects research, beliefs and values concerning effective teaching and teacher preparation that form our Conceptual Framework of the Department of Education.
+The Education Department offers Maine Department of Education approved programs leading to a B.S. degree in Elementary Education (K-6), Secondary Education (6-12), or Physical Education (K-12).
+Each program reflects research, beliefs and values concerning effective teaching and teacher preparation that form our Conceptual Framework of the Education Department.
 The Framework has a knowledge base informed by research and best practices.